Loud Noise Dangers

 - You must raise your voice to be heard.

-- You can't hear someone 3 feet away from you.
+- You can't hear or understand someone 3 feet away from you.

 - Speech around you sounds muffled or dull after you leave the noisy area.